Sinking CMU Piers

 Proposed Solution: Ram Jack South Carolina proposed the installation of 24 driven and helical piles, strategically placed inside and outside the home to maximize support.
 The piles would make up for the failing CMU piers, and would provide the home the support needed to be strong for years to come.

 Outcome: Over the course of two days, Ram Jack South Carolina installed 12 interior helical piles and 12 exterior driven piles to an average depth of 13 ft.
-The piles were used to lift the structure as much as 2 in. in some areas and stabilize it completely.
+The piles were used to lift the structure as much as 2 in. in some areas and support it completely.
 When finished, Ram Jack South Carolina achieved maximum practical recovery for the home.
 The repair went extremely well, and the home passed its final inspection.

 Download the full case study in pdf format